Williams Fieldhouse

-Williams Fieldhouse is a 2,300-seat multi-purpose arena in Platteville, Wisconsin.
-It is home to the NCAA Division III University of Wisconsin-Platteville Pioneers basketball team.
-It opened in 1962.
+Williams Fieldhouse is a 2,300-seat multi-purpose arena on the campus of xxxxxxxx in Platteville, Wisconsin.
+It is home to the NCAA Division III Wisconsin–Platteville Pioneers basketball, volleyball, and wrestling teams.

+Opened in 1962, the arena was named for William H. Williams (1897-1939), a mathematics professor who served for over 40 years at the institution.
+Williams was also chairman of the Athletic Committee and Boards for 35 years.

 The playing surface was named "Bo Ryan Court" in 2007 in honor of Bo Ryan, the coach at UW-Platteville from 1984 to 1999, who led the Pioneers to four national titles.
 He later coached the UW-Madison basketball team.